kabiromohd/Docker_MindFuel_Quote_Delivery_System/task-1/task_1_docs.md

 In this use case, storing maybe a few thousand quotes or emails per day, DuckDB is fast and lightweight.

 3. Portability
-DuckDB’s DB is just a single .duckdb file.
+DuckDB’s DB is just a single duckdb file.
 You can move the file between machines or share it easily.
 Perfect if your project runs locally, on a laptop, or a small cloud VM.